nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### Searching for Tags

-All tags can be retrieved by sending a GET request to `/tags/`.
-A single tag can be retreived using the concept-id returned when it was created by sending a GET request to `/tags/<concept-id>`.
-The only supported response format is JSON.
+Tags can be searched for by sending a request to `%CMR-ENDPOINT%/tags`.

+##### Tag Search Parameters

+The following parameters are supported when searching for tags.

+* page_size
+* page_num
+* pretty

+##### Tag Search Response

+The response is always returned in JSON and includes the following parts.

+* hits - How many total tags were found.
+* took - How long the search took in milliseconds
+* items - a list of the current page of tags with the following fields
+  * concept-id
+  * revision-id
+  * namespace
+  * value
+  * category
+  * description
+  * originator-id - The id of the user that created the tag.

+##### Tag Search Example

 ```
-curl -i %CMR-ENDPOINT%/tags
+curl -i %CMR-ENDPOINT%/tags?pretty=true

 HTTP/1.1 200 OK
 Content-Type: application/json;charset=ISO-8859-1